dustinpfister/blog_posts/_posts/blog-post-plan-for-2022.md

 ## 4 - Conclusion

-Although I am just writing one post on the topic of bloging about bloging per year, I am also thinking that this is maybe something that I should be doing a little more frequently that just that of once a year.
-The main reason why I say that is because I do not think that change, or revaluation of what one is doing with one self is something that should only happen once per year.
-Every day that I get up in the morning I am thinking about what it is that I could do differently.
+Although I am just writing one post on the topic of bloging about bloging per year, I am also thinking that this is maybe something that I should be doing a little more frequently than just that of once a year.
+The main reason why I say that is because I do not think that change, or evaluation of what one is doing with one self is something that should only happen once per year.
+Every day that I get up in the morning I am thinking about what it is that I could do differently, and what it is that I should do differently that might bring forth a beneficial outcome and not just with respect to choices that I am making with this blog, and over all website.